Skip to content

 How to price commercial lawn care contracts

-The main difference between pricing commercial and residential contracts is the heavier equipment needed to perform the job.
+The main difference between pricing commercial and residential contracts is the time it will take, and the equipment needed to perform the job.

-Your approach to pricing doesn’t differ much from that of residential jobs.
+Your approach to pricing shouldn’t differ much from that of residential jobs.
 You still need to account for time, labor, and equipment—it’s just on a larger scale.
+Use this simple lawn care pricing formula to get started:

-Before sending in a lawn care bid, you must fully understand the job and know what you need to charge for your services.
+Pro Tip: Remember—before you send a lawn care bid, you must fully understand the job and know what you need to charge for your services

 Whether it’s a multi-property job on a new development or a lawn maintenance job for a business block, knowing how much time to commit to the job is essential.